||Velocity ( m/s)

 Stationary reverberation in harmonic (left) and fundamental (right) imaging, showing the effect of harmonic imaging on clutter.

-distributed.
-The speckle pattern is thus random too.
-Again there
+pattern is thus random too.
+Again there may be a

 |An M-mode along the septum demonstrates how the speckles is shown as motion curves.
 It is evident that many speckles are only visible during part of the heart cycle, but if the speckle pattern is compared from frame to frame, the changes will be small.
 The grainy texture of the lines is due to the limited frame rate as the M-mode on the right is reconstructed from the 2D image at the left.
 When the speckle pattern is followed by an M-mode in the wall, the alternating bright and dark points are seen as alternating bright and dark lines.
 The lines remaining to a large degree unbroken, shows the pattern to be relatively stable, the speckles moving along with the true myocardial motion, and thus myocardial motion can be tracked by the speckles.|

 ( blue), the new position of the kernel in the

-next frame, at t=t, the algorithm defines a search area
+next frame, at t=t, the algorithm defines a search

 |LOngitudinal speckle tracking in apical 4 chamber view.
 The resulting tracking of the kernels shown in motion.
 As can be seen, with a drop out apicolateral, this ROI tracks less than perfect, giving too low strain both in LA and MA segments.||Speckle tracking can be applied crosswise.
 In this parasternal long axis view, the myocardial motion is tracked both in axial and transverse (longitudinal) direction.
 It is evident that the tracking is far poorer in the inferior wall, due to the poor lateral resolution at greater depth.|

 The Doppler effect was discovered by Christian Andreas

 Doppler (1803 - 1853), and shows how the frequency of an

 emitted wave changes with the velocity of the